Antoine-Bst/SCAN-2025_Set-Based-Temporal-Verification-of-NNCS/README.md

 Open terminal in the directory and compile using make: make

-Run to compute the reachable tube of a simple robot navigating in a grid of motion primitive:
+Run to compute the reachable tube of a simple robot navigating in a grid of motion primitives:
 ./simulation.out

 A small example with a NonLinear Car model inspired from Dubins model is provided